-- an attribution method for allocating taxable income to investors, which is independent of the amount of income distributed to them; - clarification that income distributed to investors retains the tax character it had in the hands of the Fund; - an ability for under-estimations and over-estimations of amounts at the trust level to be carried forward and dealt with in the year in which they are discovered; - both upwards and downwards adjustments to investors' cost base for CGT purposes and cost for revenue purposes in specified circumstances; - · clarification of the treatment of tax deferred distributions; and - deemed fixed trust treatment.
+- an attribution method for allocating taxable income to investors, which is independent of the amount of income distributed to them: - clarification that income distributed to investors retains the tax character it had in the hands of the Fund; - an ability for under-estimations and over-estimations of amounts at the trust level to be carried forward and dealt with in the year in which they are discovered; - both upwards and downwards adjustments to investors' cost base for CGT purposes and cost for revenue purposes in specified circumstances; - clarification of the treatment of tax deferred distributions; and - deemed fixed trust treatment.

-As at the date of this Additional Information Booklet, the Responsible Entity has made no election for the AMIT regime to apply.
-If in the future the Responsible Entity makes a choice for the AMIT regime to apply, investors will be advised.
+As at the date of this Additional Information Booklet, the Responsible Entity has made an irrevocable election no election for the AMIT regime to apply in accordance with the Income Tax Assessment Act 1997 (Cth) for the current income year.

-The tax position of the Fund and investors will change if the AMIT regime begins to apply to the Fund.
 Investors should seek their own tax advice on the potential impact of the Responsible Entity choosing for the AMIT regime to apply to the Fund.